Commitment to Client Privacy

 - Rights related to automated decision making.

-You have the right to lodge a complaint with the Office of the Information Commissioner’s Office (our supervisory authority for data protection in the UK) if you consider that the processing of personal information relating to you carried out by us or our service providers infringes the GDPR.
+You have the right to lodge a complaint with the Office of the Information Commissioner’s Office (our supervisory authority for data protection in the UK) if you consider that the processing of personal information relating to you carried out by us or our service providers infringes the UK GDPR.
 Where the Data Protection (Bailiwick of Guernsey) Law, 2017 applies the supervisory authority in Guernsey can be contacted on +44 (0) 1481 742074.

 If you have any questions concerning this Privacy Notice please contact Daniel Barcroft (Data Protection Specialist telephone: +44 20 7201 7200; email: Barcroft@giml.co.uk).